tapHoles/tapDB/README.md

 # tapDB
-Db for all the Terms&amp;Privacy policies for websites.
+Db for all the Terms&amp;Privacy policies for web-sites.